 Asolo is a popular footwear company that creates a range of different shoes but their hiking boots are some of their most popular.
 The Italian company has been around for nearly 4 generations now and they continue to innovate.
 They have a strong fan base and are well-known for their use of quality materials that combine a little of old-world durability with new technological advances.

 One of their more versatile hiking boot models is the Fugitive GTX.
-They are ideal for those that enjoy hiking, walking or spending a significant amount of time outdoors for work or leisure.
-These hiking boots are perfect for all year wear, even into moderate winter temps.
-Its combination of being lightweight, versatile and beautifully design really shows Asolo’s skill at creating outdoor footwear.
+They are ideal for those that enjoy hiking, walking, or spending a significant amount of time outdoors for work or leisure.
+These hiking boots are perfect for all-year wear, even into moderate winter temps.
+Its combination of being lightweight, versatile, and beautifully designed really shows Asolo’s skill at creating outdoor footwear.

 The Fugitive GTX may look like any other hiking boot on the market, but upon closer inspection, you can really see why these boots are so popular.
 Here are the basics you need to know about this model.

 - Designed for 4 season hiking and walking activities

 - Sizes 6 to 13 with half sizes for all (UK sizing)

 - Three color options – Cendre/Gunmetal/Rosso, Wool/Nero or Nero/Gun Metal

 - Upper – 1.6mm & 1.8mm water-resistant suede + high tenacity Cordura nylon

 - Last – Duo Asoflex Man (TPU)

 - Reinforced rubber toe and heel for protection